astronomer/docs/archived_software_docs/version-0.26/houston-api.md

 1. Query the platform's database for information about a user, Workspace, or Deployment
 2. Make changes to the platform's database (with the right permissions)
-3. Perform CRUD operations on entities scoped to the Astronomer platform, including Airflow deployments, workspaces, and users.
+3. Perform CRUD operations on entities scoped to the Astronomer platform, including Apache Airflow® deployments, workspaces, and users.

 For example, you can:
 - Delete a deployment